The “rodent king” has apparently ratted himself out.

-Nearly a decade ago, 55-year-old Robert Hollywood made headlines following his arrest for keeping hundreds of rats and mice, dozens of them dead, in his Menlo Park home.
+Nearly a decade ago, 55-year-old Robert Hollywood snagged headlines following his arrest for hording hundreds of rats and mice, both dead and alive, in his Menlo Park home.

-On Wednesday, prosecutors said, he pleaded no contest in another bizarre case in which last month he reportedly told a police officer that he was on probation and consented to a search.
-The only problem?
-Hollywood was not on probation, prosecutors said, and the cop who searched him allegedly found a small amount of methamphetamine and marijuana.
+Only problem?
+Hollywood wasn’t on probation, prosecutors said, and the cop who searched him allegedly found a small amount of methamphetamine and marijuana.

-If convicted on the drug charges, Hollywood will be eligible under state law to receive drug treatment rather than a jail sentence, in part because he is a nonviolent offender.
+If convicted on the drug charges, Hollywood will be eligible under Prop.
+36 to receive drug treatment rather than a jail sentence, partly because he is a nonviolent offender.